Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Discussion

 \subsubsection{$\beta$ Pic b}

 ~\citet{Nowak2020} adopt a similar approach to investigate solid accretion history for $\beta$ Pic b.
 The major differences between their approach and this work are (1) we consider both [M/H] and C/O while they consider only C/O; and (2) we use a Bayesian inference framework taking fully into consideration of measurement uncertainties.
-While ~\citet{Nowak2020} conclude that $\beta$ Pic b is unlikely to form via the gravitational instability mechanism because of unusually long time for the pre-collapse phase, or an extremely efficient accretion (with an accretion rate of 4000 M$_\oplus$ per Myr), we note that a pebble influx rate as high as 1000 M$_\oplus$ per Myr has been observationally supported~\citep{Bosman2023}.
-Therefore, forming $\beta$ Pic b through gravitational instability is still a plausible channel.
+While ~\citet{Nowak2020} conclude that $\beta$ Pic b is unlikely to form via the gravitational instability mechanism because of unusually long time for the pre-collapse phase, or an extremely efficient accretion (with an accretion rate of 4000 M$_\oplus$ per Myr), we note that a pebble influx rate as high as 1000 M$_\oplus$ per Myr has been observationally supported~\citep{Bosman2023}. {{In addition, the inferred mass for solid accretion of $\sim$300 M$_\oplus$ would also suggest a massive disk which is conducive for gravitational instability.}} Therefore, forming $\beta$ Pic b through gravitational instability is still a plausible channel.

 Core accretion scenario for $\beta$ Pic b has also been considered in~\citet{Nowak2020}.
 They calculate that 80-150 M$_\oplus$ needs to be accreted to reach the 1-$\sigma$ upper limit of C/O measurement.
-In comparison, this work infer $\sim$1000 M$_\oplus$ needs to be accreted in order to explain the observed C/O and planet metallicity.
-We also find that formation within the H$_2$O iceline is slightly preferred compared to other locations: the posterior sample number ratio is about 3:1 for formation within H$_2$O iceline versus formation at other locations.
+In comparison, this work infer $294.6^{+315.2}_{-156.8}$ M$_\oplus$ needs to be accreted in order to explain the observed C/O and planet metallicity.

+While roughly consistent with previous estimation, several factors that may be responsible for the difference include (1) them using the 1-$\sigma$ upper limit of C/O whereas us using the median value; (2) whether or not formation location is marginalized; and (3) whether C/O is used alone or both [M/H] and C/O are used in the inference.
+We also note that [M/H] for $\beta$ Pic b has a less preferred value at -0.53$^{+0.28}_{-0.34}$ in~\citet{Nowak2020}, which would significantly reduce the inferred mass for solid accretion.
+This highlights the issue that our inference is highly sensitive to systematics in measurements of abundances and abundance ratios.